-- Grade 6 in GCSE Physical Education Or
+• Grade 6 in GCSE Physical Education

-- Distinction in BTEC Sport Level 2
+Or

-- GCSE English Language Grade 5.
+Distinction in BTEC Sport Level 2

-- It is strongly advised that and student wishing to choose A-Level Physical Education is competing at club level or higher in their respective sport.
+It is strongly advised that and student wishing to choose A-Level Physical Education is competing at club level or higher in their respective sport.

 Studying A Level Physical Education will give you a fantastic insight into the amazing world of sports performance.
-Not only will you have the chance to perform or coach a sport through the non-exam assessment component, but you will also develop a wide-ranging knowledge into the how and why of physical activity and sport.
+Not only will you have the chance to perform or coach a sport through the non-exam assessment component, but you will also develop a wide range of knowledge into the how and why of physical activity and sport.